A Year Clean and It’s Simply Amazing

 It wasn’t until I was shooting heroin that I realized I had a problem.
 I was lost, broken, confused, selfish, and irresponsible.
 I couldn’t stop using.
-I’d wake up and say okay I’m not going to get heroin but then I did.
-Every day I told myself this is the last day!
+I’d wake up and say, “okay I’m not going to get heroin”—but then I did.
+Every day I told myself that this would be the last day!

 Well I can say I now wake up every day with a smile.
-I wake up with hope, faith, love, God, family, friends, & being in control over my life.
+I wake up with hope, faith, love, God, family, friends, and being in control of my life.
 I wake up with a purpose!
 I’ve helped someone get to Narconon and that feeling is unlike any other.
-I’m able to give back to the place that changed my life by promoting and reaching out to those who were once like me.
-Lost, alone, and so deep into their drug use that they have no idea where to start.
+I’m able to give back to the place that changed my life by promoting and reaching out to those who were once like me—lost, alone, and so deep into their drug use that they have no idea where to start.